candlepin/candlepin.github.io/docs/candlepin/autoattach.md

 :Filter out products from installed list that are already compliant;

+:Filter out specified role & addons that are already matched;

 :Aggregate subscriptions that have a common stack id;

-:Refine stacks for product specific coverage;
+:Refine stacks for product, role and addon specific coverage;
 note right:[4]

-while (Are all products covered or are the subscriptions exhausted?) is (No) : Attach next best subscription;
+while (Are all products, roles and addons covered or are the subscriptions exhausted?) is (No) : Attach next best subscription;
 note right: (See Select Best Pools Diagram below) endwhile (Yes)